Call-for-Code/Solution-Starter-Kit-Water-2021/README.md

 ### The Hills

+We are initially focusing on the development of a starter kit that will enable Call for Code projects teams to brainstorm and implement solutions that solve one or more of the hills described below:

 #### Hill 1

 ![A community leader or resident can organize community events and broadcast emergency information based on geo-location data.](assets/hill1.svg)